dsflow-io/dsflow/README.md

 ## TL;DR;

-If you're in a hurry, follow these steps to get a sense of how dsflow works.

 - install or update Docker 🐳 (`brew cask install docker`)
 - clone this git repo
 - execute `source init.sh` to initialize the dsflow environment and build docker images (_it might take over 10 minutes to download all sources_ ☕️)